History of Game of Thrones in Timeline

 June 16, 2015: Game of Thrones: Season Five Ratings

-In July 2015, filming for the sixth season of Game of Thrones began, with locations including Spain and Dubrovnik, Croatia.
+In July 2015, filming for the sixth season of Game of Thrones began, returning to Spain and filming in various locations.

-At a 2015 Oxford Union panel discussion, series co-creator David Benioff said that he was just glad that people watched the series and that illegally downloaded episodes sometimes interested viewers enough to buy a copy.
+At a 2015 Oxford Union panel discussion, series co-creator David Benioff said that he was just glad that people watched the series; illegally downloaded episodes sometimes interested viewers enough to buy a copy, especially in countries where Game of Thrones was not televised.

 2015: Outstanding Drama Series Emmy Award

-2015: HBO Commissioned Catch the Throne Rap Albums
+2015: Continuation of Catch the Throne Rap Albums

 2015: The Hollywood Reporter's Best TV Shows List

 In 2015, the fifth season was simulcast to 170 countries and to HBO Now users.
-On April 11, screener copies of the first four episodes of the fifth season leaked to a number of file-sharing websites.
-Within a week, the illegal downloads reached 32 million.
+On April 11, the day before the season premiere, screener copies of the first four episodes of the fifth season leaked to a number of file-sharing websites, and within a week illegal downloads reached 32 million.

 On March 15, 2016, the fifth season was released on DVD and Blu-ray.

-In April 2016, the showrunners announced their plan to shoot 13 more episodes after the sixth season: seven episodes in the seventh season and six episodes in the eighth.
+In April 2016, the showrunners planned to shoot 13 more episodes after the sixth season, with seven episodes for season seven and six for season eight.

 In June 2016, HBO announced that the eighth season of Game of Thrones would be the final season.